Raymond-CL/Raymond-CL/WSL-setup.md

    g++ $HOME/examples/ex-root.C -o $HOME/examples/ex-root `root-config --cflags --libs`
    ```
    which should produce a `.pdf` file and can be opened with VScode.
+4. Add `/usr/include/root` in the `$HOME/.vscode/c_cpp_properties.json` file under `IncludePath` so that VScode IntelliSense can recognize the class members and methods.

 ## setup HepMC